Obsessive Compulsive Disorder (OCD)

 A person experiencing OCD will opt for short term relief by performing these rituals.
 Unfortunately, this serves to reinforce and maintain the OCD, inadvertently creating long term suffering.
 In therapy, the individual will learn that short term suffering for long term freedom is the goal.

 Acceptance and Commitment Therapy (ACT) will be a valuable part of your treatment plan.
 ACT can help you to accept the anxiety rather than resist it.
-It is important to understand what acceptance is.
-In essence, acceptance is not about resigning yourself to a life of anxiety.
+It is important to understand what acceptance is as many people believe that acceptance is akin to giving up.
 Nothing could be further from the truth.
+Acceptance is not about resigning yourself to a life of anxiety.
 Acceptance is about giving up your struggle with the anxiety.
 Some will say, "But if I stop struggling and stop fighting my anxiety, wont’ it consume me?"
 Or they might ask, "If I do that, aren’t I letting the anxiety win?"
 No, this is the paradox of anxiety.
-The more you struggle wit it, the worse it gets.
+The more you struggle with it, the worse it gets.
 The issue is that people become so entrenched in their struggle that they do not know how to stop.

 Exposure therapy will also be an incredibly important component to recovery.
 The trap that anxiety sufferers fall into is believing that they must do something to get rid of their anxiety in order to ‘solve the problem’.
-In reality, trying to get of the anxiety is the problem.
+In reality, trying to get rid of the anxiety is the problem.
 Exposure therapy trains a person to gradually increase their tolerance towards the sensations and symptoms of anxiety and panic.
 For example, a person’s instinct will be to check the stove if they think they have left it on, or to wash their hands if they have touched an object or surface.
 Usually, a person will feel incredibly anxious until they perform their ritual/s.
 Part of the therapy will involve postponing the performance of these rituals so the individual can acclimatise themselves to their uncertainty and feelings of anxiety instead of resisting them.
+This is better known as Exposure and Response Prevention (ERP).
 Over time the feelings of anxiety hold less power over the person and subsequently the need to act out their compulsions or rituals fade over time.

 Book an Appointment